Liposuction Fort Worth (Lipoplasty)

 You will receive specific instructions for your surgery day from Dr. Kirby’s office.

-What is my recovery from surgery like?
+What is recovery from liposuction surgery like?

-After surgery, you should expect to have some soreness, swelling, and some temporary changes in sensation.
+After liposuction surgery, you should expect to have some soreness, swelling, and some temporary changes in sensation.
 Typically you can expect to return to work within a week after your procedure, depending on your occupation.
 Soreness will likely last for several weeks, though.
 You will wear a tight post-operative garment following surgery to help your body heal appropriately.
 Scar massage techniques will be discussed by Dr. Kirby when the timing is appropriate.

 References »